-Fairtex have made use of lightweight, shock absorbing layered foam to protect the wearers hand when the mitt is being hit.
-Not only does this do a great job at reducing the impact, it also allows the trainer to wear the mitts for a prolonged period of time due to their lightweight design.
+Fairtex have made use of lightweight, shock absorbing layered foam to protect the wearers hand when they're being hit.
+Not only does this do a great job at reducing the impact, it also allows the trainer to wear them for a prolonged period of time due to their lightweight design.

 One thing I’ve notice about the Fairtex focus mitts is their sizing, and unfortunately, this isn’t a good thing.
-If you’ve got big hands, you may find these a bit too tight, in which case I would recommend the Ringisde mitts we discussed just now.
-I’m not too sure why Fairtex have designed the mitts like this, as it’s pretty damn annoying for anyone with larger hands as the chances are the mitts will be too tight.
+If you’ve got big hands, you may find these a bit too tight, in which case I would recommend the Ringside mitts we discussed just now.
+I’m not too sure why Fairtex have designed these like this, as it’s pretty damn annoying for anyone with larger hands as the chances are the mitts will be too tight.

-If, like me, you’ve got somewhat small hands, you’ll find the hand compartment of the mitts to be incredibly well made and comfortable.
-The inside of the mitts are extremely soft and feature a finger protection hood, which will stop you fingers being pulled back if the person is to accidentally graze over the mitt with their punch.
+If, like me, you’ve got somewhat small hands, you’ll find the hand compartment to be incredibly well made and comfortable.
+The inside of the pads are extremely soft and feature a finger protection hood, which will stop you fingers being pulled back if the person is to accidentally graze over the mitt with their punch.

 - Soft hand compartment w/ protective finger hood